Seneca-Scholars/SS-Status-C6/laurenR-status.md

 7/02/25: Daniel walked us through making ternary and arrow functions.
 When given extra time, I chose to work on JavaScript, CSS, and HTML on my portfolio weebsite.

-7/01/25: Today consisted of an insstruction given by Wajiw over the topics of Conditionals, For Loops, Operators, and CS Concepts.
+7/01/25: Today consisted of an instruction given by Wajiw over the topics of Conditionals, For Loops, Operators, and CS Concepts.
 In labs I got help with cloning a reposiitory from my other github account to gain access to my portfolio inside of VS Code.
 Next, I will be working on starting my lesson plan for the day I'm going to be out of office next week.

 6/30/25: Today we covered our intro session of DOM, HTML, CSS, and JavaScript wih Wajiw.
 During labs, Jaime walked us through having conflicts with pull requests and rebasing.
 I have also joined paths.
 I felt like I gained a base level understanding.
 The visuals were very helpful and I like the idea of a timeline.
 I would like to execute this soon by making and fixing conflicts with my peers.
 When I get home, I'll try to watch a video about rebasing for a deeper understanding.